Vápnfirðinga saga: Synopsis

 The saga begins by introducing the protagonist, Helgi Þorgilsson (Brodd-Helgi), and describes him as a headstrong, vigilant, and unpredictable.
 As a youth, Helgi took pity on a bull who was unable to defend himself against the other animals.
 So, he fixed a spur upon the bulls head, giving it an advantage.
 It is from this story that Helgi earned the moniker Brodd-Helgi or Spur-Helgi.

-When Helgi reaches the age of twelve, he confronts a ruthless villain named Svart, who terrorizes the people of Hof.
-Helgi takes extreme displeasure at this news.
+When Helgi reaches the age of twelve, he prosecutes a man named Svart, winning conviction and outlawry against Svart.
+When Svart's subsequent robberies become too much Helgi confronts Svart.
 He protects himself with a chest-piece made of flagstone and meets Svart in armed combat.
 Helgi maims Svart who responds by pronouncing a curse upon Helgi and his family, saying that "…Your family will be plagued by such sorrow henceforth that it will be remembered for all ages while the land is inhabited".

-Now a wealthy chieftain, Helgi becomes inseparable friends with Geitir Lytingson of Krossavik, another chieftain, and marries his sister Halla Lyting.
+Now a wealthy chieftain, Helgi becomes inseparable friends with Geitir Lytingsson of Krossavik, another chieftain, and marries his sister Halla.
 As a show of goodwill, Geitir fosters Helgi's son, Bjarni.

 A ship from arrives bearing Thorleif the Christian and a man named Hrafn, both of whom are supposed to be very wealthy.
-Helgi offers to host the two men as guests but is rebuffed because the Norwegians have heard that he is a greedy and arrogant man.
-Hrafn then rejects Helgi's proposition to trade, claiming that Helgi is not of adequate means.
+Helgi offers to host the Hrafn as a guest but is rebuffed because the traders have heard that he is a greedy and arrogant man.
+Thorleif the Christian has his own farm two days travel to the east.
+Hrafn then also rejects Helgi's proposition to trade, claiming that Helgi is not of adequate means.
 Understandably, Helgi becomes angered with the two men.
-Subsequently, the two Norwegians are given room and board by Geitir.
+Subsequently, the Norwegian is given room and board by Geitir.

 Soon after, it comes to light that Hrafn the Norwegian has been slain.
 The question of what to do with his riches is discussed between Helgi and Geitir and the two decide to lock up the goods in Geitir's barn until the Spring Assembly where the goods can be legally redistributed.
-Thorleif the Christian comes and seizes the property, claiming that the goods should be distributed amongst Hrafns heirs abroad.
+Thorleif the Christian comes and seizes the property, claiming that the goods should be distributed amongst Hrafn's heirs abroad.